 Normal human cells grow and function based mainly on the information contained in each cell's chromosomes.
 Chromosomes are long molecules of DNA in each cell.
 DNA is the chemical that carries our genes, the instructions for how our cells function.
 We look like our parents because they are the source of our DNA.
 But our genes affect more than the way we look.

 Each time a cell prepares to divide into 2 new cells, it must make a new copy of the DNA in its chromosomes.
 This process is not perfect, and errors can occur that may affect genes within the DNA.

-During the past few years, scientists have made great progress in understanding how certain changes in DNA can cause normal bone marrow cells to become leukemia cells.
+Over the past few years, scientists have made great progress in understanding how certain changes in DNA can cause normal bone marrow cells to become leukemia cells.
 In no cancer is this better understood than in chronic myeloid leukemia (CML).

-This is known as a translocation and gives rise to a chromosome 22 that is shorter than normal.
-This new abnormal chromosome is known as the Philadelphia chromosome.
-The Philadelphia chromosome is found in the leukemia cells of almost all patients with CML.
+This is known as a translocation and it makes a chromosome 22 that's shorter than normal.
+This new abnormal chromosome is called the Philadelphia chromosome.
+The Philadelphia chromosome is found in the leukemia cells of almost all patients with CML

 The swapping of DNA between the chromosomes leads to the formation of a new gene (an oncogene) called BCR-ABL.
 This gene then produces the BCR-ABL protein, which is the type of protein called a tyrosine kinase.
-This protein causes CML cells to grow and reproduce out of control.
+This protein causes CML cells to grow and divide out of control.

 In a very small number of CML patients, the leukemia cells have the BCR-ABL oncogene but not the Philadelphia chromosome.
 It's thought that the BCR-ABL gene must form in a different way in these people.
 In an even smaller number of people who seem to have CML, neither the Philadelphia chromosome nor the BCR-ABL oncogene can be found.
 They might have other, unknown oncogenes causing their disease and are not considered to truly have CML.